EkthaReddy/vlsi_linkedin_index/README.md

-# VLSI Linkedin Index
+# VLSI Industry Educators on Linkedin Index
-This repository provides an index of LinkedIn VLSI content creators and their materials
+This repository provides an index of LinkedIn VLSI content creators and their materials.

 ## List By Topic
 ### Analog Design